-And now let’s get to our inaugural set of Fantasy baseball waiver picks of 2017…
+And now, let’s get to our final batch of Fantasy baseball waiver wire recommendations for this season…

 Now it’s your turn.
 Let us know in the comments below who your favourite Fantasy baseball waiver wire pick of the week is.